2ndmk2/preseimei/README.md

 You need to install astrometry.net beforehand http://astrometry.net/doc/readme.html
 Confirm that you can use the command "solve-field".

+## Get index files for astrometry.net
+**After installing, you have to read http://astrometry.net/doc/readme.html carefully.**
-Then, you need to get *index files* from http://data.astrometry.net/4200/, and put them to data directory for astrometry.net (possibly /usr/local/astrometry/data)
+You need to get *index files* from http://data.astrometry.net/4200/, and
+put them to data directory for astrometry.net (possibly /usr/local/astrometry/data)

-Read http://data.astrometry.net/4200/ carefully.
-Index files are needed for astrometry.net to solve WCS.
+Necessary index files depend on FOV, and it would be OK to get only index-4201~4205 files for TriCCS (6 * 12 arcmins^2).
+You can use function *download_index_files* from from preseimei.install for downloading files.

 ## Install
 For normal install,